.png)

 Reasons you need an Alabama registered agent

-Missed critical correspondence, like tax notices
+Missed critical correspondence, such as Secretary of State compliance notices

 Missed compliance deadlines